Arbenit/Discord-Bot/README.md

 .Find - use this to find anime ie .Find Naruto

-        Displays the Title in en, en_jp, ja_jp ie The Ancient Magus' Bride, Mahou Tsukai no Yome , 魔法使いの嫁 Displays the average rating of the show out of 100 ie 88.55 Displays the status of the anime ie current , finished , tba Displays episode count ie 26
+        Displays the Title in english and romanized japanese ie The Ancient Magus' Bride and Mahou Tsukai no Yome.
+        Displays the average rating of the show out of 100 ie 88.55 Displays the status of the anime ie current , finished , tba --- to be added Displays episode count ie 26
+        Displays an image of the anime